-OMB Uniform Guidance requires that MIT have a system for distributing and verifying salaries and wages charged to sponsored awards.
+OMB Uniform Guidance requires that MIT has a system for distributing and verifying salaries and wages charged to sponsored awards.
 When a PI manages a lab with multiple projects, the distribution of salaries must be carefully considered.
 MIT’s process for salary distribution and certification ensures that direct labor changes are reasonable and reflect the actual work performed.
 Salaries not certified within 90 days following the end of the quarter in which the costs were incurred will not be reimbursed by sponsors.

 How to Comply

-- All project personnel have been charged to the appropriate award
+- all project personnel have been charged to the appropriate award.

-- The effort of all project personnel has been appropriately distributed
+- the effort of all project personnel has been appropriately distributed.

 OMB Uniform Guidance requires that administrative and clerical expenses be normally treated as facilities and administration (F&A) costs, not as direct costs.